Alexandra Elbakyan: Views

 Elbakyan is a strong supporter of the open access movement.
 According to her, Sci-Hub is a true implementation of open access principle in science.
 She believes that science should be open to all and not behind paywalls.

 She has described herself as a devout pirate and thinks that copyright law prevents the free exchange of information online and the free distribution of knowledge on the Internet.
 In 2018, she asked supporters of Sci-Hub to join their local Pirate Party in order to fight for copyright laws to be changed.

 Elbakyan has stated that she is inspired by communist ideals, and considers the common ownership of ideas to be essential for scientific progress.
 In her 2016 interview to Vox, she said: "I like the idea of communism, and the idea that knowledge should be common and not intellectual property is very relevant.
 That is especially true for information.
 Research articles are used for communication in science.
 But the word 'communication' implies common ownership by itself."
 She referenced the work of Robert Merton, who considered communism to be a part of scientific ethos.
 According to her, Sci-Hub is fighting for communism in science and against the current state of things when knowledge has become the private property of corporations, because knowledge belongs to everyone.

-Elbakyan does not consider herself a strict Marxist.
+Elbakyan does not strictly label herself a Marxist, but adopts much of its propositions.
 She wanted to join either the Communist Party of the Russian Federation or Pirate Party of Russia, but was unable to as membership in political parties is restricted to those with Russian citizenship.

 Elbakyan justified Sci-Hub by saying that lack of universal access to academic knowledge violates Article 27 of the United Nations' Universal Declaration of Human Rights, which states that "everyone has the right freely to … share in scientific advancement and its benefits."

 She has stated that she supports a strong state which can stand up to the Western world, and that she does not want "the scientists of Russia and of my native Kazakhstan to share the fates of the scientists of Iraq, Libya, and Syria, that were 'helped' by the United States to become more democratic."
-In 2012, she supported Putin's politics, but in 2018, she expressed support for the Pirate Party of Russia, which is in opposition to Putin.
-A few months before the Russian invasion of Ukraine in 2022, when asked in an interview if she was still loyal to Putin, she responded that she is neither aligned with Putin nor with the Russian liberal opposition, reiterating that she identifies herself as a communist.
+In 2012, she was a supporter for Putin's politics, but in 2018, she expressed support for the Pirate Party of Russia, which is in opposition to Putin.
+A few months before the Russian invasion of Ukraine in 2022, when asked in an interview if she was still loyal to Putin, she responded that she is neither aligned with Putin nor with the Russian liberal opposition, reiterating that she identifies herself first and foremost as a communist.

 She has also done work on religion.